 Of the Congressional Leadership Fund’s 401 reported contributions above $200 in an October 20th review, only six were from entities registered in Wisconsin: $250,000 from billionaire Diane Hendricks, of Beloit; followed by $50,000 from the Metropolitan Milwaukee Association of Commerce.
 A major Republican donor, Hendricks’ mansion’s property tax value was re-assessed last year after an investigation by Urban Milwaukee.

-The Wisconsin expenditures’ reported purpose is entirely media production and placement, including negative ads against Bryce that can be seen on the CLF’s YouTube channel (warning, auto-plays with sound).
+The Wisconsin expenditures’ reported purpose is entirely media production and placement, including negative ads against Bryce that can be seen on the CLF’s YouTube channel (note, auto-plays with sound).
 One attack spot, on Bryce’s previous penalties around making child support payments, has become a campaign issue, as Bryce’s ex-wife herself has criticized the CLF video.
 The first candidate debate two weeks ago between Democrat Randy Bryce and Republican Bryan Steil centered on the deluge of negative ads in the race.

 The other Wisconsin-based donations to Ryan’s Congressional Leadership Fund came from a veterans group in Fredonia ($150,000 in late August), MillerCoors company in Milwaukee ($1,291 in Jan.
 2017 and $25,000 in Nov.
 2017), and P&S Investment Company in Green Bay, WI ($2,500).